novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 However, when Kim Tae-hyun came looking for Lee Hyun-woo,

-"Oppa, that oppa is amazing.
+"Oppa, that Hyun-woo oppa is amazing.
 He's fluent in both German and Chinese."

 Kim Na-yoon quickly praised Lee Hyun-woo.